Menu

 Its best features include:

-• Social media marketing tools help immensely in increasing patients.
+• Social media marketing tools help immensely increase the number of patients.

 • Maximizing internal and external communication with your staff and patients.

 In short, both EMR and PMS are integral for your practice to run efficiently.
-While EMR digitalizes all your patient’s records, PMS digitalizes all your administrative functions.
+While EMR digitalizes all your patient’s records, PMS caters to your administrative functions.
 So, to make your practice one of the best, choose your software very meticulously.

 Acceptable medical record documentation must have the following features: